Wednesday, June 10, 2026

 The deal represented the latest in a flurry of recent prediction-markets activity as the space continues to heat up.
 DraftKings has not committed to offering sports event contracts, which have gained notoriety but are controversial because of their similarity to sports betting.
 FanDuel in August reached a deal with derivatives exchange CME Group; there, the sports betting giant also chose not to commit to sports event contracts.

-The entry of traditional sportsbooks into prediction markets is an acceleration for the space, which for the better part of this year has been dominated by two players, Kalshi and Polymarket, each of which recently raised money.
-Kalshi, which is fighting multiple court battles over its sports offerings and earlier this month raised $300 million at a $5 billion valuation, has reportedly received recent takeover interest valuing the business at more than $10 billion, Bloomberg reported Wednesday.
+The entry of traditional sportsbooks into prediction markets is an acceleration for the space, which for the better part of this year has been dominated by two players, Kalshi and Polymarket, both of which recently raised money.
+Kalshi, which is fighting multiple court battles over its sports offerings and earlier this month raised $300 million at a $5 billion valuation, has received recent takeover interest valuing the business at more than $10 billion, Bloomberg reported Wednesday.
 Polymarket, meanwhile, will receive up to $2 billion from the operator of the New York Stock Exchange and is expected to relaunch in the U.S. imminently after having been previously barred from operating in the country since 2022.

 Shayne Coplan, founder and CEO of Polymarket, said in a social media post Wednesday that Polymarket Clearing will be the “designated clearinghouse” for DraftKings.
 (A clearinghouse is a middleman entity that guarantees trades, manages risk, and ensures payments are made.)